eciggaar/devops-workshop/README.md

-# How to build a modern CI/CD workflow with Tekton on OpenShift
+# How to build a modern CI/CD workflow with Tekton on OpenShift, Part 1

 ## Learning objectives